-DOH NEWS RELEASE: Hawaii Department of Health orders destruction of basil crops due to pesticide violations at Wong Hon Hin Farm in WaianaePosted on Oct 8, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Hawaii Department of Health orders destruction of basil crops due to pesticide violations at Wong Hon Hin Farm in WaianaePosted on Oct 8, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii State Department of Health has ordered and witnessed the destruction of approximately 5,000 pounds of Thai basil grown at Wong Hon Hin Inc.’s Farm in Waianae.
 The ordered destruction came as a result of pesticide residue violations at the farm.

 Health inspectors were notified on Sept.
 23, that routine screening samples taken at a local produce distributor showed illegal levels of the organophosphate insecticide Malathion on Thai basil.
 Department of Health conducted a trace back investigation to identify the producer of the basil.
 Confirmatory samples taken at the farm revealed illegal pesticide levels on Thai basil growing at Wong Hon Hin Inc.

 The produce distributor was notified on Sept.
 23 to halt sales of Thai basil and Wong Hon Hin Inc. was ordered to halt any deliveries of the basil.
 The farm was notified about the violation and ordered to destroy the crops affected.
 Health inspectors witnessed the destruction of the affected basil at the farm on Sept.
 30.

 The farm will be subjected to three consecutive months of routine sampling of all crops grown to ensure that the produce grown does not exceed Maximum Contamination Levels* prescribed by law for pesticides.
 The farm may also be required to conduct third party pesticide residue sampling if any future violations occur.